laminlabs/lamin-docs/docs/permissions.md

 record.save()  # saved in space "Our space"
 ```

+Artifacts saved into a restricted space are stored in a storage location that belongs to that space.
+Instance collaborators who are not space collaborators cannot obtain credentials for those files.
+See [Storage permissions, federated credentials, and spaces](#storage-permissions-federated-credentials-and-spaces).

 ### Manage teams

 Teams allow you to manage permissions for groups of users collectively, making it easier to handle access for departments or project groups.